samuel-hunter/tagmage/README.md

 ## tagmage

-Save, organize, and display your images via tags.
+Save, organize, and list files via tags.

 **Note:** This project is still immature, so expect breaking changes between major versions and in the master branch!